-Can you sue an anonymous person who is defaming you online?
-An Arizona Superior Court judge recently ruled “yes,” it is possible to get an injunction against an unidentified person who is engaging in online anonymous defamation.
+Can you sue an anonymous person for defamation?
+An Arizona Superior Court judge recently ruled “yes,” it’s possible to get an injunction against an unidentified person engaging in online anonymous defamation.

 Anonymous Defamation Lawsuit: Background

-Several months ago, a tech-savvy bounder besmirched a handful of lawyers on several websites.
-The statements posted were false and vile.
+Several months ago, a tech-savvy bounder posted false and vile statements about a group of professionals.
 Being well-versed in the ways of online obfuscation, in addition to using aliases, the legal heckler connected to the Internet via a virtual private network (VPN).
-The VPN hid the perpetrator’s actual IP address, which made it impossible to identify the offending party.
-After all, filing a lawsuit without knowing the defendant’s name(s) is difficult – especially a defamation lawsuit.
+The VPN hid the perpetrator’s actual IP address, which made it difficult to identify the offending party.
+After all, filing a lawsuit without knowing the defendant’s name(s) is no small feat.

-Thwarted by the defendant’s effective online privacy protections, the lawyers found themselves at an impasse.
+Thwarted by the defendant’s effective online privacy protections, the victims found themselves at an impasse.
 They had originally subpoenaed the defamer’s service provider for information, only to discover the user worked behind a VPN.
 Then they tried to get identifying information from the VPN service, but were denied.
-Not willing to throw in the gavel, the lawyers turned to Kelly Warner – a respected AV-rated law firm that focuses on Internet defamation cases – to devise a legal solution.
+Not willing to throw in the gavel, the group turned to Kelly Warner – a respected AV-rated law firm that focuses on Internet defamation cases.

-Daniel Warner filed a motion listing the available identifying information about the defendants – their online aliases.
+Daniel Warner filed a motion listing the available identifying information – their online aliases.

 Anonymous Defamation Lawsuit: Arizona Court Ruling

-The Arizona court agreed with the plaintiffs’ arguments and handed down a comprehensive ruling in favor of the claimants.
-The judge issued a permanent injunction against the anonymous defendant that forbids him or her from defaming the plaintiffs and their employees.
-The court also ordered that any defamatory material currently online be taken down.
-Lastly, the Maricopa County Superior Court left the door open for the plaintiffs to seek monetary damages down the road “when and if they deem it appropriate.”
+The Arizona court agreed with Warner’s arguments and handed down a ruling in favor of the claimants, ordering both the removal of the defamatory material and an injunction to protect against future defamatory statements.
+Lastly, the Maricopa County Superior Court left the door open for the plaintiffs to seek monetary damages “when and if they deem it appropriate.”